ederbond/NPicker/README.md

 - It supports Windows, Android, iOS and MacOS
 - Based on the source code of .NET MAUI original source code so it renders directly to native platforms the same way as the built-in controls found on .NET MAUI, but better cause it supports nullable values.

+## Release Notes
+Version 2.0 intruduced a breaking change: The `Date`'s bindable property is now of type `DateOnly?` rather then `DateTime?` so please, make sure to change your VM's property to `DateOnly?`.

 ## Get Started